Myopia Management

 Myopia, also known as nearsightedness, is a common vision condition where you can see objects that are close clearly, but objects that are far away appear blurry.

-Myopia is a rapidly increasing global health concern and one of the leading causes of vision impairment today.
+Myopia is a rapidly increasing global health epidemic and one of the leading causes of vision impairment today.

 What causes it?